watson-developer-cloud/assistant-toolkit/integrations/extensions/docs/elasticsearch-install-and-setup/how_to_use_web_crawler_in_elasticsearch.md

   Learn more about crawl rules from [here](https://www.elastic.co/guide/en/app-search/8.10/web-crawler-reference.html#web-crawler-reference-crawl-rule)

-* You can now try the web crawler by clicking on `Crawl` in the upper right corner.
+* Don't start the web crawler (by clicking on `Crawl` in the upper right corner) yet, because that would cause it to start ingesting with the default index mappings and pipeline.
+Instead, continue on to the next section to build a custom ingest pipeline before starting the crawl.
-  NOTE: The web crawler uses a default ingest pipeline to extract web content and store them as documents in the index.
-  The default ingest pipeline doesn't use chunking or semantic search such as ELSER to process the documents.
-To enable chunking and ELSER for your web crawler, you will need to finish [Step 3](#step-3-create-an-elser-ingest-pipeline-with-a-chunking-processor) first to build a custom ingest pipeline with a chunking processor, and then start the web crawler.

 ## Step 3: Build an ELSER ingest pipeline with a chunking processor
 To use ELSER for text expansion queries on chunked texts, you need to build an ingest pipeline with a chunking processor that uses the ELSER model.